WebAssembly/stringref/proposals/stringref/Overview.md

 ```
 (string.encode_wtf8_array $wtf8_policy str:stringref array:$t start:i32)
   if expand($t) => array (mut i8)
+  -> codeunits:i32
 (string.encode_wtf16_array str:stringref array:$t start:i32)
   if expand($t) => array (mut i16)
+  -> codeunits:i32
 ```
 Encode the contents of the string *`str`* as WTF-8 or WTF-16, respectively, to the GC-managed array *`array`*, starting at offset *`start`*.
-The number of code units written will be the same as returned by the corresponding `string.measure_wtf8` or `string.measure_wtf16`, respectively.
+Return the number of code units written, which will be the same as the result of a the corresponding `string.measure_wtf8` or `string.measure_wtf16`, respectively.
 If there is not space for the code units in the array, trap.
 Note that no `NUL` terminator is ever written.